Much is written or shown in the news about Benedict's pontificate, so I shall mention two details that impressed me.

 touched by faith."
 What a consolation!

 On the same occasion, Benedict reminded the Church in Germany to constantly struggle for the right balance.
-His demand, "to be as a Church in the world and part of this world, and at the same time give contemporary witness in a reflective, decisive and clear way," shows the dilemma of the proclamation of faith by the Church in today's time.
+His demand, "to be as a Church in the world and part of this world, and at the same time give contemporary witness in a reflective, decisive and clear way," shows the dilemma of the proclamation of faith by the Church today.

 Devoted personal secretary, Archbishop Georg Gänswein, told the Vatican's official media, "Benedict XVI, with a faint voice but in a very distinct way, said his last words in Italian, 'Lord, I love you.'″